 Caring for our community.

 Jewish Family Services (JFS) supports and strengthens lives throughout Greater Kansas City.
-We provide essential human services for people facing challenges in everyday life or times of crisis — regardless of faith, age, culture or lifestyle.
+We provide essential human services for people of all faiths, ages, cultures, and identities who are facing challenges in everyday life or times of crisis.

 A highly-skilled and compassionate staff are dedicated to preserving the well-being, comfort, and dignity of others, always respecting the confidentiality of our clients.
-JFS proudly serves more than 6,500 people annually, over half of whom are not Jewish.
+JFS proudly serves more than 10,000 people annually, more than half of whom are not Jewish.

 JFS provides a breadth of related services, with the goal of helping people in difficult times get back on their own feet.
-Our service areas are: Food, Shelter and Employment; Older Adult Services; Mental Health Services; Family Life Education; and Chaplaincy.
+Our service areas include KesherKC (social services and food pantry), Older Adult Services, Mental Health and Education, and Jewish Life including Chaplaincy.

 Read our Services Overview.